 Creating the Maps View in GravityView

-Now that your API key is active, you can create a new map view in GravityView.
-To do this, hover over Views and click Add New.
-Give your View a name and make sure to select your new form as the Data Source.
+Now that your API key is active, you can create a new Map View in GravityView.
+To do this, hover over “GravityKit” and click “New View”.

-The Maps view supports multiple address fields.
+It’s important to know that the Maps View supports multiple address fields.
 This allows you to display more than one marker for a single entry.
-So if you’re building a business directory and a business has more than one location, you can show all of them at once.
+So if you’re building a business directory and a business has more than one location, you can show all of them at once!

 When you create a new Map view, it will show the default Google Maps pin icon.
 However, you can change this to a different option, or even add your own, custom icon!

 💡 Pro tip: GravityView also allows you to associate a custom marker with a Gravity Forms field value.

 The Maps layout also gives you the ability to group nearby markers into clusters.
 You can do this by checking the box next to where it says “Marker Clustering”.

 To change the map type, choose an option from the “Map Type” dropdown menu.
 The choices are: